 “I feel so honoured to have watched this project grow and succeed.
 My leaf is a little treasure and I was left speechless seeing the tree in person yesterday.
 It talked to me like it was a living breathing thing.
 My three heartfelt photos that sum up my presence at the launch are attached.
 Thank you!”
-The Davey's on contributing photos to the documentary.
+The Dave

-The Blacksmiths' Tree was made possible by way of an international collaboration and a vast network of local volunteers from fire affected communities in Victoria.
-The Black Saturday fires, the devastation, the pain and loss felt by a few was some how felt by many.
+The Blacksmiths' Tree was made possible by way of international collaboration and a vast network of local volunteers from fire-affected communities in Victoria.
+The Black Saturday fires, the devastation, the pain and loss felt by a few was somehow felt by many.
 The Blacksmiths' Tree gave form to that.
-In terms of outreach it has already begun and will continue as knowledge of The Blacksmiths' Tree reaches out beyond the tiny hamlet of Strathewen where it has been installed.
+In terms of outreach, it has already begun and will continue as knowledge of The Blacksmiths' Tree reaches out beyond the tiny hamlet of Strathewen where it has been installed.

 In keeping with the local context in which The Blacksmiths' Tree was conceived, forged, assembled and installed the production of Forged from Fire is marketing itself.
 Everyone who has contributed to the project is not only local to the region from which The Blacksmiths' Tree grew, we are each of us affected by the Black Saturday fires.
 This process of collaboration and outreach has continued through post-production.
 All facets of production have been completed by filmmakers, composers and post-production within fire-affected regions of Victoria.
 Everyone involved has a fire story to share.

 Forged from Fire will be available on DVD by March 2019 and Video on Demand after festival screenings by 2020.
 In the meantime, community screenings are being organised throughout Australia commencing first in Victoria coinciding with 10 year Black Saturday memorial events.